xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 #### List messages in a conversation

-You can receive the complete message history in a conversation by calling `conversation.messages()`
+You can receive the complete message history in a conversation by calling `conversation.messages()`.

 ```ts
 for (const conversation of await xmtp.conversations.list()) {